Admittance

 Prior to graduate study, Brad worked in Japan as an editor in

-pharmaceutical company.
-His work involved editing and rewriting
+Japanese pharmaceutical company.
+His work involved editing and

-The experience provided a unique insight into the mechanisms for
+clinical medicine.
+The experience provided a unique insight into

-research and development conducted in the pharmaceutical industry.
+the mechanisms for research and development conducted in the

 |